raspberrypilearning/non-player-characters/en/step_5.md

 --- task ---

-Add a line in the 'Update'method so that the dog will always look at the player:
+Add a line in the Update method so that the dog will always look at the Player:

 --- code ---
 ---